Modelships.de Historic Ship Models

 The ship model is not glued to the stand and can be taken out.
 However, two pins in the keel keep it from shifting.
 The gangway running from the quarter-deck to the forecastle can be removed to allow for a clear view of the boat and the cannon.

-This excellently worked model of the WAPEN VON HAMBURG is a very fine piece of work.
+This excellently built model of the WAPEN VON HAMBURG is a very fine piece of work.
 In many details the art of shipbuilding, rigging and weaponry of that time is shown.
 It is an impressive ship model that was made (with some interruptions) in 8000 work hours over 13 years.

-This model has been already sold.
+This model has already been sold.
 The pictures and the data are shown in the gallery of the ship models sold only to let enthusiasts and model makers enjoy the photos and maybe get ideas or some guidance, if someone builds such a model by himself.